Field Crop Reporting Series

 This is a series of five data collection activities by questionnaire as well as model-based data which are used in the release of estimates at pre-scheduled, strategic times during the crop year.

 These data are meant to provide accurate and timely estimates of seeding intentions, seeded and harvested area, production, yield and farm stocks of the principal field crops in Canada at the provincial level.
 The crops surveyed include wheat, oats, barley, rye, flaxseed, canola, corn for grain, soybeans, sunflower seed, dry beans, dry field peas, lentils, mustard seed, Canary seed and chick peas.

 NOTE: As of fall of 2017, and between mid-September to following early December of each year, the most current reference year's data in Table 32-10-0359-01 (formerly CANSIM 001-0017) is updated with model-based principal field crop estimates obtained from satellite imagery.
 The September survey has been replaced with the model-based data, reducing respondent's burden.

-Starting in 2019, the field crop survey, for the July publication, will use model-based data was used to estimate the yield and production for the province of Manitoba.
-The model utilized data from low resolution satellite imagery, historical field crop survey estimates, agroclimatic information, and it also uses data from crop insurance.
+In 2019, the field crop survey, for the July publication, used a model-based data was used to estimate the yield and production for the province of Manitoba.
+The model utilized data from low resolution satellite imagery, historical field crop survey estimates, agroclimatic information, and it also used data from crop insurance.
 This new methodology is the continuity of the effort to reduce respondent's burden and to provide high quality estimated data.
 For the July 2020 survey, model-based data will be used for all provinces.
 Note that all the sources enumerated are not available for each province.
 When administrative data are not available, historical data will be used.